 Also see Mary-Elaine Jacobsen articles.

-Photo of Sarah Bernhardt from post: Creative People Shouldn’t ‘Tone It Down’ by Cynthia Morris.
+[Photo of actor Sarah Bernhardt (1844-1923) also used in post: Creative People Shouldn’t ‘Tone It Down’ by Cynthia Morris.]